 This was Butcher’s Shop, where I had a really nice fish soup.
-Later when I checked online to make sure I had the name right, I found this restaurant recommended by Fodor’s, so good to know that it wasn’t just me who liked it.
+Later when I checked online to make sure I had the name right, I found this restaurant recommended by Fodor’s; it’s always good when you stumble on somewhere that is recommended like this.

 As for Gazi, maybe it’s better enjoyed as an after-dark destination.